ClinicVoice/monoclient/README.md

 ## Deployment

-This project is set up for **automatic deployment to Netlify** with GitHub pull request (PR) previews enabled.
-Each branch will generate a preview URL on Netlify for testing before merging.
+This project is set up for **automatic deployment to a DigitalOcean Droplet** on merge to the `main` branch.
+The deployment process is managed using Docker Compose and GitHub Actions.

-For more information on Next.js deployment, refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment).

 ## Learn More